 Project managers are faced with the dilemma of repairing code or do coding from scratch when a project has had its runtime before.
 They have always struggled with making the developers repair someone else’s code.
 In some cases, the developers don’t know who wrote that old code and where to look exactly to fix it.
 It’s like finding a needle in the haystack.
 They try to avoid that re-work and prefer working from scratch.

 So, the project managers are left with the choice to re-work the whole thing again.
 But, that’s an expensive deal plus time-consuming.
-Assuming that there’s tight deadline and budget in the project, a complete overhaul doesn’t sound a legit choice.
+Assuming that there’s a tight deadline and budget in the project, a complete overhaul doesn’t sound like a legit choice.